 Ordering food in a new place can be daunting, particularly if you don’t speak the language.
 There are the vocab words, the colloquialisms, and the etiquette all to be accounted for.
 And that doesn’t even include figuring out what you want to eat.

-And if you’re daunted by the long list of coffee options in front of you, don’t worry.
+Once you get to a café, if you’re daunted by the long list of coffee options in front of you, don’t worry.
 He’s got that covered too.
 So before you take that daring first step into Chez Quelqu’un, take a listen, and don’t forget les viennoiseries.

 If you need a laugh before embarking into the very serious French café setting, check out this video on the differences between French and American waiters.